LutherCS/ip-class-pub/exercises/primes/description.md

 ## CSS

-Use *Bootstrap* or other framework to style the greeting, the information about the number, and the table of primes.
+Use *Bulma* to style the greeting, the information about the number, and the table of primes.

 ## JavaScript